smwhite/Old-Graphics-Code/PA6/readme.txt

-to make run the following commands from inside PA2
+to make run the following commands from inside PA6.    all models and textures must be in the PA6 folder

 mkdir build
 cd build